xavorion/javascript-challenges/README.md

 # javascript-challenges
-This repository if for random challenges created by Claude, Gemini and ChatGPT.
+This repository is for random challenges created by Claude, Gemini and ChatGPT.
 I coded based in their instructions.